deta/cloud-docs/docs/micros/env_vars.md

 Each micro has its own project key and this **should not be shared publicly**.

-While using our SDKs within a Deta Micro, you can omit specifying the project key when instantiating a service instance.
+While using our SDKs(the latest versions) within a Deta Micro, you can omit specifying the project key when instantiating a service instance.

 <Tabs
     groupId="preferred-language"